TClark1011/simple-new-tab/README.md

 You should now have the dev version of the extension installed in your browser

+**Hot Reload:** Hot reload will work, however it will also cause the extensions popup menu to close due to chrome's behaviour.
+To fix this, just open the popup, then right click in it and press inspect.
+As long as the inspect window is open, the popup will not close.

 ## Pushing Changes

 1. Generate a new fine-grained github token with "read and write" Content permission on this repo